Film censorship in the United Kingdom

 Film censorship in the United Kingdom began with early cinema exhibition becoming subject to the Disorderly Houses Act 1751.
 The Cinematograph Act 1909 was primarily concerned with introducing annual licensing of premises where films were shown, particularly because of the fire risk of nitrate film.
 After the Act began to be used by local authorities to control what was shown, the film industry responded by establishing a British Board of Film Censors (BBFC) in 1912, funded by an Incorporated Association of Kinematograph Manufacturers levy.

 The Cinematograph Exhibitors Association sought to have the BBFC film certification recognised over local decision-making.
 The case of Mills v London City Council in 1925 (1 KB 213) established that a Council could make its licensing conditional on the exhibitor complying with the BBFC certification.
 Local Councils did continue to refuse showing of particular films which had been certificated by the BBFC: examples are the bans on The Devils and Life of Brian in Glasgow.

-Currently, Section 4 of the Video Recordings Act 1984 requires that videos for sale in the UK should be certified by an authority.
+Currently, Section 4 of the Video Recordings Act 2010 (previously the act of 1984) requires that videos for sale in the UK should be certified by an authority.
 The BBFC (by this time renamed as British Board of Film Classification) became that designated authority in 1985.
 The film censorship that exists in the UK today is in the form of an Age-Rating system, which is an advisory tool used by local councils when deciding to grant viewing permission to film productions.